Pink Floyd Off The Wall – Special Radio Construction

-Run Like Hell — This extended album version of “Run Like Hell” has a clean opening and cold fade without crowd noises.
-This version has the complete, extended 8-bar intro with additional guitar “flair.”
-The outro is extended and has the full guitar refrain which repeats twice (instead of once) for the full 16 bars.
+Run Like Hell — This extended album version of “Run Like Hell” had a clean opening and cold fade without crowd noises.
+This version had the complete, extended 8-bar intro with additional guitar “flair.”
+The outro was extended and had the full guitar refrain which repeated twice (instead of once) for the full 16 bars.

 Pink Floyd Off The Wall – Special Radio Construction LP Track Listing

 All songs written and composed by Roger Waters, except where noted.

 |1||“Another Brick in the Wall (Part II)”||Gilmour, Waters||3:19|

 |2||“Goodbye Blue Sky”||Gilmour||2:24|